Orlando A. Battista (1917-1995);

 I must remember that Humility is not humiliation.
 Humility shows my my important part and place i the Universe.
 Humiliation is degrading and makes one person greater than another in a way that tears away the dignity of that person.
 Humility creates a sense of self worth in that it gives something to fulfill the potential of and then grow beyond.
 Peace, Friends to You.

-Rawleigh Emmons about 1 month ago from Tempe, AZ
+Rawleigh Emmons 2 months ago from Tempe, AZ

 teaching how to and what to do